crillab/gophersat/README.md

 Gophersat was developed by the [CRIL (Centre de Recherche en Informatique de Lens)](http://www.cril.fr) at the Artois University & CNRS.
 It is released under the MIT license.
-Gophersat is rather efficient, i.e on typical SAT benchmarks it runs about 1 to 5 times slower than top-level solvers (namely, [glucose](http://www.labri.fr/perso/lsimon/glucose/) or [minisat](http://minisat.se/)) from which it is strongly inspired.
+Gophersat is rather efficient, i.e on typical SAT benchmarks it runs about 5 to 20 times slower than top-level solvers (namely, [glucose](http://www.labri.fr/perso/lsimon/glucose/) or [minisat](http://minisat.se/)) from which it is strongly inspired.
-It can also solve pseudo-boolean decision problems, although this is still at an early development stage.
+It can also solve pseudo-boolean decision and optimization problems.

+## Version 1.0

+Gophersat API is now considered stable, meaning that the API is guaranteed to stay backwards-compatible until a major version shift.
+In other words, if your program works with version 1.0 of gophersat, it will still work with version 1.1 or above, but not necessarily with versions above 2.0.

+Note that, by "still working", we only mean "will compile and produce the same output", not "will have the same performance memory-wise or time-wise".
+This is an important distinction: during minor version upgrades, new heuristics or data types can be introduced, meaning some given problems could be solved faster or slower than previously.

 ## How do I install it?